PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 The simplest way to start the simulation is to use the Python script [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo), which can be found in the [Gazebo Models Repository](../sim_gazebo_gz/gazebo-models.md) repository.
 This can be used to launch a _gz-server_ instance with any supported world and vehicle.

-The script can be used without installing any additional dependencies, and will fetch the supported PX4 models and worlds on first use (by default).
+The script can be used without installing any additional dependencies, and will fetch the supported PX4 models and worlds on first use (by default) and save them to `~/.simulation-gazebo`.
+When calling future iterations of this script, it will always refer to this directory to fetch models and worlds.
+Therefore if you want to use your own model and run it in standalone mode, you will have to place its source code in `~/.simulation-gazebo`.
 You can fetch the script locally using any method you like, such as wget:

 ```sh